ElWanderer/kOS_scripts/documentation/readme.md

 It tries to find a single liquid-fuel engine that has a decoupler attached that will get rid of the current stage.
 This works for typical stock KSP rockets (as long as you don't have radial engines) but may not be appropriate for more unusual designs or multiple engines e.g if using something like Space-Y or RO/RSS.
 If an engine can't be found, a guess is made that the next (full) stage will take 2-3 times longer than the old (almost-empty) stage to provide the required delta-v.

 Secondly, though the burn time may be calculated accurately, no attempt is currently made to account for wildly-different thrust levels.
 If a burn is expected to start off with a Swivel and end with an Ant, you may find that although the burn lasts the predicted length and provides the right amount of delta-v, most of that delta-v will have been produced early on in the burn.
-This can do things such as pushing out the apoapsis too high then failing to bring the periapsis up high enough.
+This can have undesired results such as pushing out the apoapsis too high then failing to bring the periapsis up out of the atmosphere.

 ##### TBD